mrclay/ScopedRole/README.md

 ## API
 The API is still coalescing, but basically you'll inject a `Zend_Db_Adapter` and an optional table prefix into a storage container, then inject this into a `Core` object.
 Using that you can spawn a `Core_Editor` object, which contains the front-end API for managing contexts, roles, and capabilities.
 Or you can create a lighter-weight object to do more common queries with a key-value cache speeding up things.

+## TODO
+After looking at the edit API, it's obvious something a bit more ActiveRecord-y would be nicer than passing around ints and pre-checking for the existence of rows.